mmbman/Katagiri/1984-01-22-Blue-Cliff-Record-Case-52-Talk-2.md

 Well, I don’t mean Kuan Hsi was put down by Hsueh Tou, but anyway there are various ways of teaching and guiding people.
 So we accept any kind of way of teaching and guiding people, but we have to know they are different.

 Well, which is better, which is good – it depends on the individual.
 If your eyes open, you can see something profound.
-If you don’t, you cannot see it.
-You just see something fancy.
+If you don’t, you cannot see it, you just see something fancy.
 But if you keep your eyes open, if you open your heart, and have good ears and good eyes, you can see something really profound.
-But it is very quiet, not showy.
+It is very quiet, not showy.
 But it’s really deep.

 Okay.